omismone/neurobridge/docs/log.md

 The dynamics of the brain results from the complex interplay of several neural populations and is affected by both the individual dynamics of these areas and their connection structure.
 Hence, a fundamental challenge is to derive models of the brain that reproduce both structural and functional features measured experimentally.

 ## Task
-Use MATLAB and its toolboxes to

 I. import and pre-process biological data on structural and functional connectivity

-II. select an atlas and parcellate our data accordingly

-III. design a dynamical network model able to reproduce some features of the biological data
+II. design a dynamical network model able to reproduce some features of the biological data

-IV. validate the designed model
+III. validate the designed model

 ### References
 V. Baruzzi, M. Lodi, F. Sorrentino, M. Storace, "Bridging functional and anatomical neural connectivity through cluster synchronization," Scientific Reports, vol. 13, p.
 22430, Dec.
 2023, doi: 10.1038/s41598-023-49746-2.